BibGuru Chicago Citation Generator

 3. Edition (only if it is not the first edition)

-4. Place of publication: publisher, year of publication (all in round brackets in footnote, but not in bibliography)
+4. Publisher, year of publication (all in round brackets in footnote, but not in bibliography)

 5. Comma then page reference in footnote